BloQBench: A Blockchain Benchmarking Framework for Quantum Supremacy: Security Evaluation

 However, RSA-UFO generation requires generating random numbers three times the size of the desired large prime factors.
 Desiring a key of at least 3,072 bits comprised of at least two primes, we want primes of at least $3072 / 2 = \bitSizeOfPrimesfsze$ bits each.
-Hence, the contract should generate 119 locks of $\bitSizeOfPrimesfsze * 3 = \modulusBitSizefsze$ bits in order to have a confidence of $10^{-9}$ that at least one lock cannot be factored by classical means alone.
+Hence, the contract should generate 119 locks of $\bitSizeOfPrimesfsze * 3 = \modulusBitSizefsze$ bits for a confidence of $10^{-9}$ that at least one lock cannot be factored by classical means alone.

 The bounty mechanism aims to ensure that solvers are reimbursed for the computational costs associated with verifying puzzle solutions.
-The expected number of prime factors of a number $N$ is on the order of $\log(\log(N))$, so the expected number of prime factors of a \modulusBitSizefsze-bit integer is $\log(\log(2^{\modulusBitSizefsze})) \approx 8$~\cite{Erds1940TheGL}.
-To estimate these costs, we experimentally deployed the contract with 119 locks, each being a \modulusBitSizefsze-bit integer of known factorization.
+The expected number of prime factors of a number $N$ is on the order of $\log(\log(N))$, so the expected number of prime factors of a \modulusBitSizefsze-bit integer is $\ln(\ln(2^{\modulusBitSizefsze})) \approx 8$~\cite{numberOfPrimeFactors}.
+To estimate these costs, we deployed the contract with 119 locks, each being a \modulusBitSizefsze-bit integer of known factorization.
 However, each also has 16 factors instead of the expected 8 to obtain a more conservative estimate.
 The cost for solving a single lock was measured at \costSolvePrimeFactorizationOnefsze\ gas, with the vast majority of this expense arising from the Miller-Rabin primality test, used to verify that the provided factors are indeed prime~\cite{millerRabin}.
-Providing correct solutions to all of these locks yielded a total gas cost of \costSolvePrimeFactorizationAllfsze\ (See Sec.~\ref{sec:costs}).
+Providing correct solutions to all of these locks yielded a total gas cost of \costSolvePrimeFactorizationAllfsze\ (see Sec.~\ref{sec:costs}).
 Thus, since gas cost can vary depending on various factors such as the particular state of the blockchain and the equipment running calculations to put transactions on the blockchain, a bounty of at least \bountyGasfsze\ gas should be funded to the contract to ensure enough incentive.
 This amount serves as the minimum viable incentive, with adjustments made dynamically to reflect fluctuations in the Ethereum gas market.
 To further enhance incentive, it is recommended that the bounty be set at least many multiples over the estimated cost at current gas prices fluctuating with market conditions.

 Given the high cost of providing solutions to all locks, which would create a high barrier for any solver, we decided to implement the contract so that any one lock can be solved at any time, reducing the cost per transaction.
 Since we are confident that at least one lock will be infeasible to factor classically, the community can collectively solve easy locks so that only difficult locks remain.
 Hence, this ensures that solving the final lock is a satisfactory completion and proof of cryptographic quantum supremacy.
 Furthermore, if one did have a powerful enough quantum computer to solve the locks, they could solve all remaining difficult locks at once, preventing the issue of not being rewarded for solving a difficult lock that is not the last to be solved.